 How do you save with Progressive Snapshot?

-Progressive’s Snapshot grades only reward good drivers.
+Progressive’s Snapshot program only reward good drivers.
 Drivers who perform well during the monitoring period could earn a discount on their car insurance rate.
-Most insurance companies offer discounts for earning good grades, getting married, buying a house or purchasing multiple insurance policies.
+Most insurance companies offer auto policy discounts for students earning good grades at school, getting married, buying a house or bundling their auto and home insurance policies.
 But usage-based insurance programs such as Snapshot offer immediate savings for driving safely.

 Is Progressive Snapshot worth it?

-While other insurance tracking programs require extended monitoring, Snapshot monitors your driving habits and sets your new rate in a single policy period.
+While other insurance telematics programs require extended monitoring, Snapshot monitors your driving habits and sets your new rate in a single policy period.

-Progressive Snapshot reviews indicate that users are generally happy with the program.
-If you maintain a good driving record and always observe the rules of the road, Progressive’s Snapshot program could help you save a bundle on automobile coverage.
+Progressive Snapshot customer reviews indicate that users are generally happy with the program.
+If you maintain a good driving record and always observe the rules of the road, Snapshot could help you save hundreds of dollars a year on auto insurance.

 Frequently asked questions